BluAS, webpage controller for BluOS

 Csv file (with artists)

-The BluAS webplayer requires a csv file with your artists on your NAS.
+The BluAS webpage controller requires a csv file with your artists on your NAS.
 Importing a file will give you a better and faster response (and it doesn't need to be updated often if you have already a large collection).
 Another advantage is that you can also make just a selection of your artists and play random albums from them.
 And in case the csv load fails, a single artist is used (from the song in your current playlist or - if empty - 'Beatles').
-However, you may also provide a text file with only artist names.

-Hint: To create a list of all your (unique) artists from your NAS, you can use the export function of the well-known utility mp3tag.
+Tip: To create a list of all your (unique) artists from your NAS, you can use the export function of the well-known utility mp3tag.
 With a simple script you can make a csv file in the right format ('genre;artist').
 Just send me an email for if you want more information.
+A sample file ('bluas-sample.csv') is part of the BluAS zip (just rename it to 'bluas.csv').

 Configuring it